-Ford Cutting Jobs In Europe, Moving Away From Less-Profitable Vehicles
+Ford Cutting Jobs In Europe, Moving Away From Less Profitable Vehicles

-Ford Motor Co. is cutting jobs in Europe and backing away from less-profitable models as part of a major restructuring effort, the company announced Thursday.
+Ford Motor Co. is cutting jobs in Europe and backing away from less profitable models as part of a major restructuring effort, the company announced Thursday.
 It's the latest sign of big changes in a global auto industry.

 The company will stop production at a plant in Bordeaux, France, which makes automatic transmissions.
 Ford is also in talks with worker groups over the possibility of eliminating the production of two small minivan models currently manufactured in Germany.